InformaticsMatters/kubernetes-ansible-projects/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-A repository with a Visual-Studio (VS) code [devcontainer] containing ansible and [kubectl].
+A repository with a Visual-Studio (VS) code [devcontainer] with [ansible] and [kubectl] built-in.
 There is no code here, this repository exists to simplify the development and execution of our kubernetes-based ansible projects by providing a consistent environment for playbook execution.

 Ansible projects are automatically included in this repository using Git [submodules], which makes each ansible repository a subdirectory of this repository,